Library catalogues

 Each book title has its own catalogue record.

 This is what the catalogue record looks like when opened.
-(See this example in your browser.)
+(Click here to see this example in your browser.)

 Many textbooks have multiple editions.
 Normally a librarian would recommend the latest edition.
 You can find out if there are other editions of a book that you need either by searching for the author or checking the Related field in the catalogue record.